-5. After School Clubs
+After School Clubs

-Two after school clubs are offered at both Bar Lane and the Works; Monday night is a voluntary reward club for pupils who have attended 80%+ of their lessons.
-Activities included on a Monday night are football, trampoline, computer games club and a trip for Coffee.
-Tuesday night is a catch up club for those who have missed more than 20% of their lessons during the previous school week.
-Parents and pupils are informed on the Friday prior if pupils will be staying behind on either night and transport is arranged.
+After school, clubs are offered on a Thursday night and is a voluntary reward club for CYP.
+Activities included on Thursday night are football, trampoline, computer games club and drama clubs.
+Parents and pupils are informed on the Monday prior if pupils will be staying behind on either night and transport is arranged.

-6. Negative Consequences
+Negative Consequences